Link165000/QuestForTheLostRelics/README.md

 - **Elden Ring style game**: elden ring style gameplay

 ## 2. Game Mechanics
+- **Character Creation**:
+  - Player creates either a **party or a character** to play as (yet to decide)
+  - chooses race or allocates stats
+  - stats then required to learn spells or skills
 - **Combat System**:
   - Turn-based combat allowing for imaginative strategies.
   - Combos and elemental weaknesses will be crucial in battle.
   - Players can join raid parties to tackle larger enemies together.
+  - Discoverable combos
+  - Xp to level up
 - **Leveling System**:
   - Experience points (XP) per level.
   - Players receive skill points to invest in skills, stats, or spells.
   - Skills require a minimum stat level for learning (e.g., mana for mages).
+  -
 - **Quests**:
   - Basic quests to start with, evolving into more complex, lore-rich quests.
   - Quests will be categorized by difficulty: Common, Uncommon, Rare, Epic, Legendary.